poboisvert/Mission_to_Mars/README.md

 ## Packages required

-Step:1 Activate a virtual environment to install the dependencies.
+Step 1: Activate a virtual environment to install the dependencies.

 > conda activate PythonData